osrf/vrx-docker/README.md

 If you are missing these files, please review the command output (either in terminal or in `multi_scripts/prepare_output/`) to investigate the issue.

-## Quick Start Instructions (no multi_scripts): Running a single trial for a single team
+## Quick Start Instructions For a Single Trial: Running a single trial for a single team

 In order to run a trial with a specific team, the prepare scripts above must have been called on the associated task and team before running.
 To run a single trial with a specific team (in this case the team from`team_config/example_team` and the trial with trial\_number 0 associated with `task_config/station_keeping.yaml`), call: